ibm-cloud-docs/monitoring/pricing.md

 * `Additional time-series cost`

-    Each host has a 1000 time-series allotment.
+    Each host has a 1000 time-series allotment that are included in the base cost per host of 35 USD.
+If you have 3 hosts, you have included 3000 time-series.
 The remaining time-series are priced based on the tiers.

     ```
     1200 + 1000 + 1500 - ( 3*1000 ) = 700 additional time-series